sudhir-yadav/Chess-Robot/README.md

 ![chess-coin-properties-all-img](https://sudhir-yadav.github.io/Chess-Robot/document/array_coin_properties.png)

-Above given array consist of two jagged array .Out of which array[0] is for white coins and array[1] is of black coin.
-Each of these array consist of 16 element that is array[0/1][0] to array[1/0][15] which represents 16 coins of each team.
-Each of these element consist of following properties of a coin.
+The given array is comprised of two jagged arrays, where array[0] is for white pieces, and array[1] is for black pieces.
+Each of these arrays contains 16 elements, i.e., array[0/1][0] to array[1/0][15], representing the 16 pieces of each team.
+Each of these elements contains the properties of a piece as follows:

 ![chess-coin-properties-individual-img](https://sudhir-yadav.github.io/Chess-Robot/document/piece_coin_properties.png)